Blaisorblade/pdbp.github.io/index.md

 belong to the same `package pdbp.computation`.

-`trait Lifting` is a type class that will be explained later in this section.
+`trait Lifting` is a type class that is explained later in this section.
 `trait Lifting` declares the *lifting capabilities* of computations.

 Note that we were a bit sloppy by not showing `[C[+ _]]`.

 The lifting capabilities of `Lifting` correspond to *applicatives* (a.k.a. *idioms*).

-`trait ObjectLifting`, `trait FunctionLifting` and `trait OperatorLifting` will be explained later in this section.
+`trait ObjectLifting`, `trait FunctionLifting` and `trait OperatorLifting` are explained later in this section.

 Note that, again, we were a bit sloppy by not showing `[C]`.